Concentration Bounds for Discrete Distribution Estimation in KL Divergence: Conclusion

 \section{Conclusion}

 We provided concentration bounds for the KL divergence between the underlying distribution and the Laplace estimator.
 Our results show that the dependence on the error probability can be bounded as $\tilde{O}(\sqrt{k} \log^{5/2}(1/\delta)/ n)$, which improves on the previous bound of $\tilde{O}(k \log(1/\delta)/ n)$ recently obtained by~\cite{BhattacharyyaGPV21}.
 We further established a lower bound of $\Omega(\sqrt{k}/n)$ on the variance and the tail bound of the KL loss of the Laplace estimator, thus showing our results are nearly-optimal.
+Extending our results to general add-$t$ estimators would be an interesting future research direction.

 \arxiv{